ozelen/cv/README.md

 - Security Audit
 - Technical Leadership

-I joined SoftServe for the second time as an architect, but I studied how to do it right there.
-Thanks to the Architecture Rampup Program, which Software Engineering Institute, Carnegie Mellon University, led.
-I was involved in over a dozen projects in different business domains during this period and worked with many smart people in the “Centre of Excellence,” which was a specific department dedicated to presales, discovery, and the most complex problems other departments couldn’t solve, such as performance issues, high complexity, complex integrations, new and/or unfamiliar technologies, etc.
+I joined SoftServe for the second time as an architect but studied how to do it right there.
+Thanks to the Architecture Rampup Program led by the Software Engineering Institute, Carnegie Mellon University.
+I was involved in over a dozen projects in different business domains during this period and worked with many intelligent people in the “Centre of Excellence,” which was a specific department dedicated to presales, discovery, and the most complex problems other departments couldn’t solve, such as performance issues, high complexity, complex integrations, new and/or unfamiliar technologies, etc.

-I learned and am certified in key methodologies I use now, including Architectural Tradeoff Analysis, the core discipline of Software Architecture.
+I learned and am certified in critical methodologies I use now, including Architectural Tradeoff Analysis, the core discipline of Software Architecture.

 ## Application Architect at Eleks